Mission:

 5.8 Organizational/ Orientation Meeting

-Shall be held annually at the next Board meeting after the Annual Meeting to select and vote on Officers positions.
+Shall be held annually at the next Board meeting after the Annual Meeting to adopt the regular meeting schedule, and to elect Officers.

 5.9 Closed-door Meetings